whaleclub/api/source/includes/_overview.md

 `Authorization: Bearer API_TOKEN`

-You can get your API token from your [API Settings](https://trade.whaleclub.co/settings/api) page.
+You can get your API token from your API Settings panel which is available from the top right menu in your [trading dashboard](https://trade.whaleclub.co/trade).
 You get one token for live trading and another for demo trading.

 <aside class="notice">
 Replace <code>API_TOKEN</code> with your Whaleclub API token.